Where to stay in Chicago

-The rest of the year, four hostels are good options, especially for single travelers.
+The rest of the year, hostels are good options, especially for single travelers.
 All have private rooms as well as shared rooms and kitchens guests can use.

 The Freehand Hotel/Hostel, in a former 1927 hotel in River North, has a communal kitchen as well as bar, cafe and activities concierge.
 It has rather chic private rooms, even a penthouse, as well as bunks in a shared quad.

 In the South Loop, Hostelling International family hostel has a carpeted great room with foosball, ping-pong and a pool table.
 Beds start at $32 per night per person, including breakfast.

 At the Chicago Getaway Hostel near Lincoln Park, you can get a private room with shared bath or share a quad with three friends, with breakfast included.

-Airbnb has more than 300 properties in Chicago, with lodgings in all price ranges.
+Airbnb has hundreds of properties in Chicago, with lodgings in all price ranges.